 Show all 16 images

-Technically easy and requiring little arm strength, the Via Ferrata also offers a great rock experience for sporty children from about 8 years and via ferrata beginners.
+Technically easy and requiring little arm strength, the Via Ferrata also offers a great rock experience for sporty children from about 8 years of age and via ferrata beginners.

-The name suggests it: In the lower, separate sector of the via ferrata, the route guidance was technically easy.
-The "Via Ferrata" also offers a great rock experience for sporty children from about 8 to 10 years and via ferrata beginners.
-The location of the via ferrata offers ideal conditions for a family trip: While some walk the via ferrata, others can row on the Partnunsee and linger at the wonderfully situated barbecue areas on the lakeshore.
+The name suggests it: In the lower, separate sector of the via ferrata, the route guidance was technically easy to create.
+Thus, the "Via Ferrata" also offers a great rock experience for sporty children from about 8 to 10 years of age and via ferrata beginners.
+The location of the via ferrata offers ideal conditions for a family excursion: While some climb the via ferrata, others can go rowing boat on Lake Partnunsee and linger at the beautifully situated barbecue areas on the lakeshore.

-Please note, however, that via ferratas are intended for mountaineers and for guests of guides.
+Please note, however, that via ferratas are intended for mountaineers and for guests of mountain guides .
 They are not suitable for hikers.

 Surefootedness and a head for heights, physical fitness and the necessary knowledge for climbing a via ferrata are essential.